 Who Works for ECI?

-ECI professionals work together with families to focus on ways the family can support their child's development within their everyday routines and activities.
+Early childhood intervention (ECI) professionals work with families on how they can support their child's development within their everyday routines and activities.
 The licensed or credentialed professionals include:

-ECI staff come from a variety of different background and disciplines.
-All ECI staff must maintain their specific license or credential in good standing in order to provide ECI services.
-Additionally, when hired, ECI staff must complete a comprehensive training program about the ECI process.
-All staff who provide services to children and families must complete a self assessment about their knowledge, skills and abilities and the Orientation to ECI before receiving a caseload.
-Each staff will also have an Individualized Professional Development Plan (IPDP) designed for them based on the results of their self assessment.
+All employees must complete a self-assessment about their knowledge, skills and abilities as well as complete the Orientation to ECI before receiving a caseload.
+Each employee also will have an Individualized Professional Development Plan (IPDP) designed for them based on the results of their self-assessment.

 Early Intervention Specialists (EISs)

-Because there is no specific degree or licensure for Early Intervention Specialists (EIS), ECI created its own credentialing system.
-There are currently over 1,000 EISs serving families in Texas ECI programs.
-EISs serve on ECI interdisciplinary teams for the eligibility determination process and for IFSP development.
-EISs are the recognized provider in Texas for Specialized Skills Training.
-If an EIS completes the Family Centered Case Management Module, he/she is also eligible to provide case management services as a Service Coordinator.
+Because there is no specific degree or licensure for EIS, ECI created its own credentialing system.
+EISs are the recognized provider in Texas for specialized skills training.
+If an EIS completes the Family Centered Case Management Module, he or she also is eligible to provide case management services as a service coordinator.

-EISs earn their credential by completing specific training activities on their Individual Professional Development Plan (IPDP).
-Once all of the training activities on the IPDP are completed, an EIS is awarded a certificate declaring his/her status as an EIS Professional.
-EISs must obtain 10 contact hours of Continuing Professional Education each year in order to maintain their credential.
-EISs must also complete 3 hours of ethics training every two years in addition to the 10 hours of CPE.
+EISs earn their credential by completing specific training activities on their IPDP.
+Once all training activities on an IPDP are completed, they are awarded a certificate declaring status as an EIS professional.
+EISs must obtain 10 contact hours of continuing professional education each year to maintain their credential.
+EISs must also complete 3 hours of ethics training every 2 years in addition to the 10 hours of CPE.

 Who Can Become an EIS?

-- or with a bachelors degree in any field and at least 18 hours of college credit directly related to early intervention.
+- A bachelor’s degree in any field and at least 18 hours of college credit directly related to early intervention

-The ECI State Office contracts with 49 local agencies who hire staff to provide early intervention services.
+Texas Health and Human Services has contracts with 49 local agencies that hire employees to provide early intervention services.
 Applicants may contact their local ECI program to inquire about job opportunities.
-Find the contact information for ECI programs in your area at: Search Program

-For more information about career opportunities in ECI, please email firstname.lastname@example.org
+For more information about career opportunities in ECI, email email@example.com